-Is my accelerated MS in Nonprofit Management as good as a traditional degree?
+Is my blended-delivery MS in Nonprofit Management as good as a traditional degree?

 Yes.
 The programs have been approved by the PA Department of Education and Eastern University.
 The University is also accredited by the Middle States Commission on Higher Education.
 The curriculum is designed for adult learners, and the theory of learning is now used by universities and colleges across the country.